The Royal Dutch Guide Dog Foundation A bird’s eye view of KNGF Geleidehonden

-To maintain and improve the outstanding quality of our dogs, we have been working closely with the University of Utrecht and foreign guide dog schools to research the best breeding methods and to breed dogs from special guide dog bloodlines.
-We have also established a close working relationship with the Veterinary Faculty of the University of Utrecht to provide our pregnant bitches, their pups and the dogs in training with the best medical care.
-All dogs are screened for hereditary diseases like hip dysplasia and elbow dysplasia and several eye diseases.
+To maintain and improve the outstanding quality of our dogs, we have been working closely with the University of Utrecht and foreign guide dog schools to study the best breeding methods and to breed dogs from special guide dog bloodlines.
+We have also established a close working relationship with the Veterinary Faculty of the University of Utrecht to provide our pregnant bitches, their puppies and the dogs in training with the best medical care.
+All dogs are screened for hereditary diseases like hip dysplasia, elbow dysplasia and several eye diseases.

 Puppy walking families

 The puppies spend their first year with carefully selected volunteer puppy walkers.
 They feed, socialize and generally look after the dogs and offer them a carefree childhood.
 During this period a solid foundation is created for their future training as a guide dog or assistance dog.
 In this first year it is of vital importance that the young dogs are exposed to as many different experiences as possible.
 They have to get used to different kinds of people, children and animals, but also to busy shops, railway stations and noisy traffic.
 KNGF Guide Dogs carefully monitors the development of the puppies during this stage of life.
 All puppy walking families are frequently visited by representatives of our breeding department.
 At the age of approximately 14 months and when deemed suitable physically and personality-wise, the dogs return to our training centre and are taken into training.